Department of English

 Fundamental questions about the nature, function, and value of literary theory.
 A small number of strategically selected theoretical topics, including exemplary literary works as reference points for discussion.
 Two 90-minutes seminars.
-G. Salamon
+A. Cole

 A study of particular developments in criticism and theory, from Aristotle to Nietzsche.
 The course will also consider the relation of contemporary criticism to movements and issues such as deconstruction, feminism, psychoanalysis, and cultural materialism.
-One three-hour seminar.
+Two 90-minute seminars.
 A. Cole

 ENG 310 The Old English Period (also MED 310) Not offered this year LA